phantomics/specops/README.md

 #(1537 10)
 ```

 In this case, the M68K `ADDI` operation is being used to add an immediate value of 10 to the register d1.
 The instruction is expressed as the Lisp form `(:addi :b 10 :d1)`.
+SpecOps accepts input in the form of Lisp lists whose structure is patterned after standard assembly input for a given architecture.
+Other formats, including more standard assembly syntax, may be supported through the use of a frontend text parser that converts input into the list format expected by SpecOps modules.

-The output is rendered as a vector of 16-bit integers, since all M68K instructions are divided into 16-bit segments.
-Prior to the single `ADDI` instruction, the assembelr macro takes as its argument `*assembler-prototype-m68k*`, an assembler class instance expressing default properties for an M68K code assembler.
-Let's take a closer look at what was output.
+The assembler's output is rendered as a vector of 16-bit integers, since all M68K instructions are divided into 16-bit segments.
+Prior to the single `ADDI` instruction, the assembler macro takes as its argument `*assembler-prototype-m68k*`, an assembler class instance expressing default properties for an M68K code assembler.
+Let's take a closer look at what it returned above.

 ```lisp
 * (write (assemble *assembler-prototype-m68k*